-I have a passion for chess coverage.
-Since 2012 I have provided services for chess events, including many of the most prestigious tournaments in the world.
-By attending over 25 tournaments a year, I am the most experienced chess broadcaster on the circuit.
+I am a chess photographer and broadcaster, with a passion for chess coverage.
+Since 2012 I have provided a wide variety of services at chess events, including many of the most prestigious tournaments in the world.
+By attending over 20 tournaments a year, I am the most experienced chess broadcaster in the chess world.

 My specialities include:

 I've been an active chess player with a peak rating of 2217 and I hold the title of FIDE International Organizer.
 In 2018 I was awarded as Chess Photographer of the Year by the Russian Chess Federation.

 I have a collection of around 55.000 photos from over 175 chess events since 2013.
 My photos have featured on about 200 Magazine covers, and have been published in basically every chess magazine and website.

 You can find all my photos in my Webshop, but you can find some selected albums below:

 You can find my complete photo collection in my webshop.
 A vast majority of the photos are available for download and large prints will be available soon.
 Most top players have been tagged in the photos, so you can easily find a photo of your favourite player.